hashicorp/vscode-terraform/README.md

 ### IntelliSense and Autocomplete

-The Terraform Extension for VS Code provides IntelliSense support for Terraform, Terraform Stacks and Terraform Search.
+The Terraform Extension for VS Code provides IntelliSense support for Terraform, Terraform Stacks, Terraform Search and Terraform Policy.

 IntelliSense is a general term for a variety of code editing features including: code completion, parameter info, quick info, and member lists.
 IntelliSense features are sometimes called by other names such as autocomplete, code completion, and code hinting.